 4. Soap and Water

-One popular home remedy to control bald faced hornets is to make a soap and water solution.
-Fill a 1-liter spray bottle with water and add 2 tablespoons of dish soap.
+One popular home remedy to control bald-faced hornets is to make a soap-and-water solution.
+Fill a 1-liter spray bottle with water and add two tablespoons of dish soap.

 Spray the soap solution directly on any hornets you see, especially those entering or exiting the nest.
 The soap will immobilize and kill the hornets not long after.

 You can also add a cup of dish soap to a gallon of water and use the soapy water to drench their nests.
-This method is particularly useful in eliminating small wasp nests.
+This method is handy for eliminating small wasp nests.

 5. Hang a False Wasp Nest by Your House

 Hang a fake wasp nest near areas where you see these insects flying around.
-The idea is that the hornets will see the fake nest as competition and build elsewhere.
+The idea is that the hornets will see the phony nest as competition and build elsewhere.

 You can purchase a commercial fake wasp nest that resembles an actual nest.